 • Vitamin E deficiency can produce neurologic disorders where it has therapeutic applications.

 Biochemistry.
 The term vitamin E applies to a family of structurally related compounds, the tocopherols and tocotrienols.
 Tocotrienols are natural compounds found in select vegetable oils, such as palm oil, as well as oils derived from certain nuts and grains.
-Biological activity differs considerably among the 4 forms of each of the phenols: alpha, beta, delta, and gamma.
-The synthetic form of vitamin E is termed “alpha-tocopherol” because it is an equal mixture of 8 possible isomers.
+Biological activity differs considerably among the four forms of each of the phenols: alpha, beta, delta, and gamma.
+The synthetic form of vitamin E is termed “alpha-tocopherol” because it is an equal mixture of eight possible isomers.
 In animals as well as in humans, vitamin E is distributed exclusively in the cellular membranes, adipocytes, and circulating lipoproteins.
 Vitamin E is localized primarily in the mitochondrial, microsomal, and synaptosomal subcellular fractions of the brain.